Skip to content

 Phase out

-The current KCTL training will be phased out over the next three years.
-The current certification/warrant cards last up to 3 years so will still be valid over this time.
-Anyone who has completed the KCTL train the trainer course can also continue to offer KCTL training (if required) over this time period.
+The training guideline/workbook will be available by the end of 2025 and KCTL will be discontinued at the end of 2026 (ie WasteMINZ will no longer hold details of KCTL warrants after this time).
+The current certification/warrant cards last up to 3 years so will still be valid during this time.
+Anyone who has a current KCTL train the trainer certificate can continue to offer KCTL training (if required) over this time period.

 Current council contracts may specify KCTL training as part of the standards for waste operators.
 This will need to be reviewed with an agreed variation by each council for their own requirements – e.g. collection workers will be trained to an appropriate level of competency making them “fit for purpose” as determined by the WasteMINZ Guide or equivalent as a means of compliance.